Hemimastix/BioinformaticsNotesPUBLIC/README.md

 # Private Notes

-Yana's notes to self and scraps of code.
+Notes to self and scraps of code. **Accuracy not guaranteed, proceed at own risk!!!**

 ## Table of Contents